The generalized Hierarchical Gaussian Filter: Belief updates in the HGF: A network of nodes

-If node~$a$ does not have any parents, both the predicted drift~$P_a$ and the predicted volatility~$\Omega_a$ are fully determined by constant parameters ($\rho_a$ and $\omega_a$) and the time between subsequent observations, and in the standard \textsc{hgf} without drift ($\rho_a = 0$), the predicted mean for the next trial is equal to the posterior mean of the current trial.
+If node~$a$ does not have any parents, both the predicted drift~$P_a$ and the predicted volatility~$\Omega_a$ are fully determined by constant parameters ($\rho_a$ and $\omega_a$) and the time between subsequent observations.
+In \textsc{hgf}s without drift ($\rho_a = 0$), the predicted mean for the next time step is equal to the posterior mean of the current time step.
 Equations~\ref{eq:predict} to~\ref{eq:exvol} nicely reflect the roles that value parents and volatility parents play in the generative model, where value parents model a phasic influence on a child node's mean, and volatility parents model a phasic influence on a child node's step size or volatility.\\

-In sum, \textsf{prediction step} for node~$a$ only depends on knowing its own posterior belief from the previous trial and having received its parents' posteriors in time before the new input arrives.
+In sum, the \textsf{prediction step} for node~$a$ only depends on knowing its own posterior belief from the previous time step and having received its parents' posteriors in time before the new input arrives.
 The implied message passing for this computational step is visualized in the left panel of Figure~\ref{fig:vapeSteps} for value coupling, and Figure~\ref{fig:vopeSteps} for volatility coupling.